 - If your child is taking this drug and has high blood pressure, talk with the doctor before giving OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, ibuprofen or like products, and some natural products or aids.

 - This drug is a strong fluid-lowering drug (diuretic).
-Sometimes too much water and major elements (potassium) in the blood may be lost.
-This can lead to serious health problems.
+Sometimes too much water and electrolytes (like potassium) in the blood may be lost.
+This can lead to severe health problems.
 The doctor will follow your child closely to change the dose to match your child’s body’s needs.

 - If your child is on a low-salt or salt-free diet, talk with your child’s doctor.